Yale Medical School Secondary Essays Examples & Answers

 1. While there is great emphasis on the physician-patient relationship, Yale School of Medicine also emphasizes the importance of training future physicians to care for communities and populations.
 Describe how your experiences would contribute to this aspect of the mission of the Yale School of Medicine.
 (500 words limit)

-1. Research is essential to patient care, and all students at Yale School of Medicine complete a research thesis.
+2. Research is essential to patient care, and all students at Yale School of Medicine complete a research thesis.
 Tell us how your research interests, skills, and experiences would contribute to scholarship at Yale School of Medicine.
 (500 words limit).”

-How to answer prompt one: To respond to the first prompt, which asks you to connect your experiences to the value of treating communities and populations, consider a specific experience from your past that had a significant impact on you.
+To respond to the first prompt, which asks you to connect your experiences to the value of treating communities and populations, consider a specific experience from your past that had a significant impact on you.

 Your topic could be a time when you volunteered, were part of an underserved community, or had a role as a representative.
 When selecting your topic, focus on a time when you learned something through a community experience that changed you.

-Share your story from a position of growth, highlighting any challenges or mistakes you encountered, but also how you learned and improved from them.
+Share your story from a position of growth, highlighting any challenges or mistakes you encountered but also how you learned and improved from them.
 Conclude by explaining how the experience has made you a better person and how it will contribute to your future as a physician.

-How to answer prompt two: Prompt two is targeted at MD/PhD applicants who are interested in medical research.
+Prompt two is targeted at MD/PhD applicants who are interested in medical research.

 Use this opportunity to elaborate on any experiences that have sparked your interest in the field of medicine.
 Whether it was encountering an incurable disease, facing obstacles in research, or other experiences, highlight your passion for uncovering answers and understanding.

-Keep in mind that you do not need to have specific experience in medical research to answer this prompt, think broadly about any experiences that have contributed to your growing passion for learning.
+Keep in mind that you do not need to have specific experience in medical research to answer this prompt; think broadly about any experiences that have contributed to your growing passion for learning.
 Reflect on what answers you hope to uncover in the future and how your experiences and passions will make you an excellent doctor one day.

 Most importantly, be genuine in your response and avoid writing what you think Yale wants to hear.
 This is the chance for Yale to get to know you, your motivations, and why your experiences and passions will make you a great fit for the program.